filecoin-project/lotus-docs/content/en/storage-providers/operate/snap-deals/index.md

     ```

 This process might take a while, but eventually, the deal will go to your `lotus-miner` and be placed into the `snap-deals` sector we just made.

+## Snap-deal queue

+A new feature in `lotus-miner` allows converting all the future "CC" sectors to snap-deal ready sectors by default.
+This features moves the newly sealed "CC" sector to "Available" state as part of the sector finalizing steps to mark it as available for snap deals.
+It provides two main benifits:

+1. It removes the manual intervention required to convert the "CC" sectors to snap-deal ready sectors and thus, reduces the overhead for the storage provider.
+2. As all the new storage deals will be sealed as part of snap-deal, the sealing time would be considerable less.

+This new feature can be enabled in the lotus miner [configuration]({{<relref "../../configure/configuration/#make-new-cc-sector-available-for-snap-deal">}}).

+When a deal arrives to the sealing pipeline, lotus-miner will try to match it to any sectors waiting for deal before sealing.
+If none are found then, lotus-miner will try to check if any `Available` sectors can accept it.
+It will select a candidate with lowest initial pledge.
+If none of the sectors are eligible then a new sector can be created based on the value of `MakeNewSectorForDeals` under [configuration]({{<relref "../../configure/configuration/#disabling-new-sector-for-deal">}}).

+{{< alert >}}
+In case creating new sectors for deals is disabled then deal will be left hanging till a sectors is made "Available" for it.
+{{< /alert >}}

 ## Videos